What SEO Experts Can Learn From an Adwords Campaign

 Our last pro tip is a little thing called extensions.
 Playing with your ad extensions are a great way to test out different snippets of copy to encourage people to take action on your site.
 Ad Extensions are the little snippets of information that you see at the bottom of a google ad, a lot of the time these are linked to different areas of a website.
 The extension that we want you to pay close attention to is the call-out extensions.
 Call out extensions refer to all the extension that prompt people to complete an action, like “call today”, “download cheatsheet”, “join our mailing list”.
 They’re all pretty generic, but even at their most basic, these are a great insight into the information the customer wants most from your business.
 This can help to guide your customer journey on your website.
 If you know that a higher percentage of visitors on your ad respond better to the callout extension “download cheatsheet” opposed to “join our mailing list”, then perhaps you might then consider implementing more download cheatsheet CTA’s on your site, and reducing the amount of mailing list offers.
 Not only will the consistency of CTA copy translate well from your ad to your website, but you can feel very confident that this is going to increase your CTR (Click through rate) substantially.
 So get onto those callouts, and start taking notice of the visitors that are taking action on your ads, they’re telling you everything you need to know, if only you know how to listen!

 All you need to do now is to know what you’re looking for when you’re assessing the performance of these top-secret pro tips.
-Very generally, what you’re looking for is your click-through rate metrics, a.k.a – how many people clicked through on your link after seeing the ad.
-The second important metric you’ll be looking for are your conversion rate metrics, a.k.a – how many people took action and made a conversion after clicking through on the ad.
+Very generally, what you’re looking for is your click-through rate metrics, a.k.a - how many people clicked through on your link after seeing the ad.
+The second important metric you’ll be looking for are your conversion rate metrics, a.k.a - how many people took action and made a conversion after clicking through on the ad.
 Together with these metrics, you should be able to pinpoint your best-performing Keywords, Descriptions & CTA’s (Call to Action) for your website.
-If after reading this, you’re intrigued but overwhelmed at the thought of tackling this yourself, you might want to seek at a PPC agency.
-So, if you’re looking for a PPC agency to take care of your Adwords Campaign right here in Perth, give us a call today and let’s start something!
+If after reading this, you’re intrigued but overwhelmed at the thought of tackling this yourself, you might want to seek a Adwords agency to take care of your Adwords Campaign right here in Perth.
+Give us a call today and let’s start something!